 Some providers rely on outsourcing their underwriting and credit decisions, while others have taken the decision to bring this in-house because it allows for quicker decision making and greater agility.

 US-based B2B Buy Now, Pay Later provider Resolve cannot guarantee that merchants will receive their payment in full, instead promising receipt of at least 90% of each invoice.
 Other providers, such as Hokodo, protect invoices in full so that merchants receive full payment, even if their buyer is unable or unwilling to pay.

 Meanwhile TreviPay – another stateside provider – does not offer instant credit decisions, despite this being one of B2B BNPL’s core benefits for both buyers and sellers.

+Still not convinced?
 Let’s take a look at some recent findings:

 Over 50% of the largest B2B marketplaces have or plan to adopt a B2B financing solution imminently (Applico).